ravachol/kew/website/site_src/docs.md

 Press <kbd>b</kbd> for ASCII covers.

 A terminal emulator that can handle TrueColor and sixels is recommended.
 See [Sixels in Terminal](https://www.arewesixelyet.com/).

-## Configuration

-Linux: ~/.config/kew/

-macOS: ~/Library/Preferences/kew/

-Key bindings can be added like this:

-bind = +, volUp, +5%

-If you have an old install of kew, delete the kewrc file to make this style of bindings appear.

-kew state (for settings that can be changed in-app) is kept in ~/.config/kew/ke wstaterc.

-If you change a setting in-app it will be tracked by kewstaterc and not kewrc.

-kewrc is never changed by kew with the exception of when you run kew path.

-If you delete your kewrc a new default one will be generated.
-You wont get newe r config options listed in your config file unless you do this.

 ## Visulizations / Chroma